Read More

 Candidate & Client Presentation

 Loxo provides a basic client portal, but visibility is limited.
 Clients see only final results without progress visibility or lifecycle tracking.
-Users frequently report that resumes lose formatting, branded reports look like LinkedIn profiles with a watermark, and output is unprofessional.
+Users frequently report that resumes lose formatting.
 Most agencies end up falling back to manual email updates.

 Spott was purpose-built for candidate presentation.
 The AI summarizes CVs, calls, and job descriptions to create polished Word/PPT reports in your own branded template, in seconds.
 One-click pipeline updates replace manual formatting.
 Agencies using Spott have generated 1,000+ professional candidate reports using transcripts, CVs, and job descriptions automatically.